 Your number one goal is to engage with the customer.
 In order to engage with them, you must get their attention from the start.
 The best way to hook them is to ask them a question that is thought-provoking.
 Make them think about what you are saying and then they will be more interested in reading what else you have to say.

 Blogging is not rocket science, but it does take patience and dedication.
 If you need help with your blogging endeavors, it is best to have a professional guide you in your initial set-up.

-You invest years building your business, missing family events choosing to build the business and secure your family’s future.
+You invest years building your business (like these NYC movers), missing family events choosing to build the business and secure your family’s future.
 You’ve reached the point where you can stop and take a breath.
 Wait a minute…what’s that sound?
 It’s your phone NOT ringing.
-Customers have stopped calling and you have no idea why?
-One day a customer […]
+Customers have stopped calling and you have no idea why? […]

 One of the most underutilized tools for local business marketing is hands down YouTube.
 For the past few years we’ve watched as both search and shopping have moved from desktop devices over to mobile.
 What may come as a surprise is that many customers go to YouTube before they start shopping.
 YouTube is where more […]